ELENA-LANG/tutorials/ModuleInitializer/README.md

 In this code we declare a preloaded symbol named startUp.
 It executes the anonymous function. **then[1]** is an extension method which executes the given function.
 The extension target is not important, so we use a boolean literal.

 Let's check how our code works.
-We will declare a singlton with a method and executes it:
+We will declare a singleton with a method and executes it:

     singleton MyClass1
     {